 Since different devices have different specs, which might cause the color and brightness to not be represented as the original content intended, many projectors are equipped with Color Mapping and Tone Mapping functions.
 These features are designed to present the best result by taking the specs of the projector itself into account.
 BenQ HDR projectors are designed with Tone Mapping in mind, making sure the images being projected are all based on accurate calculation and precise projection, showing more details with more dynamic range in both light and dark areas.
 Therefore, it can bring the original visual elements to the audience and provide an authentic viewing experience that is closer to seeing a film in the cinema.

 To make the Tone Mapping work even better, BenQ uses Dynamic Iris technology.
 With its Dynamic Black™ technology and proprietary deep dark sealing coating optical engine, BenQ projectors create a very wide dynamic range.
 No matter if the original scene is very bright or dark, consumers will be able to see the original video more clearly.

 More light output during bright scenes

 Less light output during darks scenes

-Most of the projectors on the market focus on either the performance in the highlights or shadows, and some will sacrifice the realistic image in order to maintain the contrast ratio that falls within its range.
-But with dynamic iris, projectors can decide the output value of the projection by controlling the optical system of the projector based on the different content or different scenes.
+Most of the projectors on the market focus on either the performance in the light or dark areas and some will even sacrifice the realistic image to maintain the contrast ratio that falls within its range.
+With dynamic iris, projectors can decide the output value of the projection by controlling the optical system of the projector based on the different contents or different scenes.
 Therefore, it can optimize the contrast of the scene and make it closer to the director or creator’s original intended vision.

 BenQ HDR-PRO projector